Callisto (moon): Habitability

 It is speculated that there could be life in Callisto's subsurface ocean.
 Like Europa and Ganymede, as well as Saturn's moons Enceladus, Dione and Titan and Neptune's moon Triton, a possible subsurface ocean might be composed of salt water.

 It is possible that halophiles could thrive in the ocean.

 As with Europa and Ganymede, the idea has been raised that habitable conditions and even extraterrestrial microbial life may exist in the salty ocean under the Callistoan surface.
 However, the environmental conditions necessary for life appear to be less favorable on Callisto than on Europa.
 The principal reasons are the lack of contact with rocky material and the lower heat flux from the interior of Callisto.
-Scientist Torrence Johnson said the following about comparing the odds of life on Callisto with the odds on other Galilean moons:

-The basic ingredients for life—what we call 'pre-biotic chemistry'—are abundant in many solar system objects, such as comets, asteroids and icy moons.
-Biologists believe liquid water and energy are then needed to actually support life, so it's exciting to find another place where we might have liquid water.
-But, energy is another matter, and currently, Callisto's ocean is only being heated by radioactive elements, whereas Europa has tidal energy as well, from its greater proximity to Jupiter.

-Based on the considerations mentioned above and on other scientific observations, it is thought that of all of Jupiter's moons, Europa has the greatest chance of supporting microbial life.
+Callisto's ocean is heated only by radioactive decay, while Europa's is also heated by tidal energy, as it is much closer to Jupiter.
+It is thought that of all of Jupiter's moons, Europa has the greatest chance of supporting microbial life.

 Exploration

+Pre spaceflight

+Lighter composition was suggested in 1923 by Harold Jeffreys, by Gustav Tammann in 1931, and in 1951 Jeffreys suggested water.

+Space age

 The Pioneer 10 and Pioneer 11 Jupiter encounters in the early 1970s contributed little new information about Callisto in comparison with what was already known from Earth-based observations.
 The real breakthrough happened later with the Voyager 1 and Voyager 2 flybys in 1979.
 They imaged more than half of the Callistoan surface with a resolution of 1–2 km, and precisely measured its temperature, mass and shape.
 A second round of exploration lasted from 1994 to 2003, when the Galileo spacecraft had eight close encounters with Callisto, the last flyby during the C30 orbit in 2001 came as close as 138 km to the surface.
 The Galileo orbiter completed the global imaging of the surface and delivered a number of pictures with a resolution as high as 15 meters of selected areas of Callisto.
 In 2000, the Cassini spacecraft en route to Saturn acquired high-quality infrared spectra of the Galilean satellites including Callisto.
 In February–March 2007, the New Horizons probe on its way to Pluto obtained new images and spectra of Callisto.

+Future exploration

+Callisto will be visited by three spacecraft in the near future.

-The next planned mission to the Jovian system is the European Space Agency's Jupiter Icy Moons Explorer (JUICE), due to launch in 2023.
-Several close flybys of Callisto are planned during the mission.
+The European Space Agency's Jupiter Icy Moons Explorer (JUICE), which launched on 14 April 2023, will perform 21 close flybys of Callisto between 2031 and 2034.

+NASA's Europa Clipper, which launched on 14 October 2024, will conduct nine close flybys of Callisto beginning in 2030.

+China's CNSA Tianwen-4 is planned to launch to Jupiter around 2030 before entering orbit around Callisto.